Travis Lee (wrestler): Background and wrestling career

 Lee's first sport was judo, in which he won national junior titles.
-As a wrestler he won three Hawaii state high school championships and the 2001 Junior National titles in freestyle and Greco-Roman wrestling.
+As a wrestler, he was a three-time Hawaii state champion and won Junior National titles in both freestyle and Greco-Roman wrestling.

 His collegiate record was 143–13, the most wins of any Cornell wrestler at the time.
-He won the Eastern Intercollegiate Wrestling Association conference title four times, and was the Ivy League Rookie of the Year and a two-time Wrestler of the Year.
-He won the 2003 and 2005 NCAA wrestling championships, losing in the semi-finals in 2004.
+He won the Eastern Intercollegiate Wrestling Association (EIWA) conference title four times, and was the Ivy League Rookie of the Year and a two-time Wrestler of the Year.
+He won the 2003 and 2005 NCAA Division I wrestling championships, losing in the semi-finals in 2004.
 Lee became the first native born Hawaiian to win an NCAA Division I wrestling title.

 After college, Lee would wrestle freestyle on the Senior level.
 He came back from injury to win the Dave Schultz Memorial International in February 2007 with the New York Athletic Club.
 A further injury at the Independence Cup in Tashkent, Uzbekistan the following month led Lee to retire from wrestling.

 Personal life

 Lee is from Liliha, Honolulu, Hawaii, and he graduated from Saint Louis School in Honolulu.
 He graduated in biological and environmental engineering from Cornell in 2005, and gained a master's degree in engineering in 2006.
 At Cornell, he was also a member of the Quill and Dagger society.
-After he graduated he helped coach the Cornell wrestling team and the Finger Lakes Wrestling Club.
+After he graduated college, he helped coach the Cornell wrestling team and the Finger Lakes Wrestling Club.